 The Alameda County Courthouse along Lake Merritt is perhaps one of the most pivotal Black Panther Party sites in Oakland.
 Mass “Free Huey” rallies were held here during the trial of Huey Newton from 1967-1970, which garnered national attention.
 In the photo above some 250 individuals paraded with banners asking freedom for Huey Newton.

 10. Oakland Museum of California | 1000 Oak Street

-Just across the street from the Alameda County Courthouse and next to the Kaiser Convention Center is the Oakland Museum of California.
+Just across the street from the Alameda County Courthouse and next to the Kaiser Convention Center, you will find the Oakland Museum of California.
 In 2016, the Museum hosted a groundbreaking exhibition honoring the Panther’s 50th anniversary.
 Today, head to the Gallery of California History to check out the Black Power installation, including photographs and objects from the Black Panther Party.
 You can’t miss the iconic fist and Ten-Point Platform painted on the entrance to the exhibit.

 11. Huey Newton’s Penthouse | 1200 Lakeshore Drive, 25th floor